cowboyai/cim-start/readme.md

 ## **Getting Started**
 To begin building your CIM with this structure, create a new git repository then:
 1. Generate this template: `nix flake init --template github:thecowboyai/templates#cim` then,
-2. `just generate` This will generate an initial NixOS configuration using `nixos-generate-config` if you are using hardware. (you can run this in a virtual environment and control other systems that don't need hardware, a.k.a. the cloud.)
+2. If you are targetting metal, use `just generate` This will generate an initial NixOS configuration using `nixos-generate-config` if you are using hardware. (you can run this in a virtual environment and control other systems that don't need hardware, a.k.a. the cloud.)
-2.a. automation coming soon.
+2.a. better automation coming soon.
 3. Your `flake.nix` file is the entry point for managing these domains.
-You start with a devshell, to actually make a NixOS configuration, you will need to complete a few more steps, like adding hardware settings.
+You start with a devshell... to actually make a NixOS configuration, you will need to complete a few more steps, like adding your preferred settings.

 This approach is not about replacing tools like `home-manager` but about extending them with domain-driven organization tailored for distributed systems.